infominer33/infominer33.github.io/index.md

 **I aim to create content of the highest quality, and relate complex subjects in a clear and concise fashion — supplying essential details, with quality sources for additional study.**

-I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming, data science, and web development.
+I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming (at the moment, web development) and data science.

+When I say programming, really I don't mean that I'm a developer.
+I mean I'm interested in it as a subject of content creation.
+I've studied the general history of development, quite a bit, and am particularly interested in learning Python.

+Right now, I'm learning the fundamentals of web-development, which I think is a pretty gentle introduction into that world.

+**My Ultimate Goal: Create a reasonably comprehensive index of the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**

+That's the lense through which I operate.

+In the mean time, I spend a lot of my time learning about various branches of software development, and how they inter-relate.

 <img src="images/infodisco2.png"/>

-**My Ultimate Goal: Create a reasonably comprehensive repository of information generally mapping out the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**

 I seek out source-grade material, to catalog and record.
 Making it publically available, for anyone to more easily navigate subjects that I've worked deeply on.

-Now, I'm figuring out the basics of web-development, and have a ton of material ready to be turned into pages.
+I have a ton of material ready to be turned into pages.

+Now that I'm getting my bearings with gh-pages....

 This site is gonna be pretty dope.